PrykhodkoBohdan/masina/README.md

 It streams live video to a remote computer with latency typically under 100 ms.

 The drone is controlled via a gamepad (Xbox or PlayStation) or a standard RC transmitter connected to the ground station (computer) via USB.
 Key features include live video with on-screen telemetry, GPS tracking on an interactive map, and automated safety behaviors in the event of connectivity loss.

 ## Features

 * **Low Latency Video:** Real-time video feed with latency <100 ms.
-* **Connection Loss Handling:** Automatic hover, land, or Return-To-Home (RTH) when link is lost.
+* **Connection Loss Handling:** Automatic hover, land, or Return-To-Home (RTH) when a link is lost.
 * **Live GPS Tracking:** Displays real-time drone location using OpenStreetMap.
-* **Extended Range:** Significantly longer range compared to traditional 2.4GHz radio systems by using cellular networks.
+* **Extended Range:** Significantly longer range compared to traditional 2.4 GHz radio systems by using cellular networks.
 * **On-Screen Display (OSD):** Telemetry such as battery voltage, compass heading, GPS coordinates, speed, and altitude is overlaid on the video.

 ## System Architecture